AlfonsoG-dev/filesManager/README.md

 ## Usage

->- you can use the `.jar` file to execute the proyect
+>- you can use the `.jar` file to execute the project
 ```shell
 java -jar app.jar operation
 ```